veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Device Specific Streaming**: The feature allows for the streaming of different aspect ratios, tailored for various device profiles, enabling more dynamic and flexible presentations.
 - **Frame-Level Synchronization**: For example, you can synchronize multiple camera views in a concert.
 - **Multi-Language Support**: Support for multiple audio tracks in a single [[FLV](#flv)] file is now available, eliminating the need for multiple file versions.
+- **Multi-codec publishing**: Allows a publisher to encode media in multiple formats within a single stream and enabling delivery of the appropriate codec based on platform support

 ### Multitrack Media Message Guidelines